idaholab/moose/modules/electromagnetics/doc/content/benchmarks/WaveguideEigenvalue.md

 Eigenvalue calculation in MOOSE is handled via the SLEPc [!citep](slepc-paper) package, which is built within PETSc.
-Using SLEPc, a selection of the largest or smallest (real and imaginary), closest to a target component (real and imaginary) or magnitude, or all available within a given problem.
+Using SLEPc, a selection of the largest or smallest (real and imaginary), closest to a target component (real and imaginary) or magnitude, or all available eigenvalues within a given problem can be obtained.
 Whether more than one eigenvalue can be calculated in a given problem is both a consequence of the problem being considered (in the case of the waveguides, whether the geometry can handle more than one mode) and the SLEPc solver options, the nuances of which are discussed in great detail on the [SLEPc webpage](https://slepc.upv.es/).
 The examples presented in this section will all use the SLEPc default, which is to calculate the smallest real eigenvalue.

 The physical equation being solved for is a helmholtz-style equation for a scalar potential, given as: